conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 # Security protocol

-Gateway broker security scheme is defined by the `GATEWAY_SECURITY_PROTOCOL` configuration.
+The Gateway broker security scheme is defined by the `GATEWAY_SECURITY_PROTOCOL` configuration.

 Gateway supports all the security protocols as Apache Kafka does, you can find further information regarding what they are on the [Apache Kafka documentation](https://kafka.apache.org/documentation/#listener_configuration).
 In addition, Gateway adds two new security protocols `DELEGATED_SASL_PLAINTEXT` and `DELEGATED_SASL_SSL`, as mentioned for delegating to Kafka.